jryio/jryio/content/writing/rc-week-two/index.md

 ```

-Notes on Rust in the code samples above - things I enjoyed using or
+There are a few Rust gems in the code sample above I would like to point out
-learned while writing my implementation:
+becaue they made me happy when discovering them:

 [`HashMap::entry()`](http://doc.rust-lang.org/1.72.1/std/collections/struct.HashMap.html#method.entry) is a great API for getting and inserting values in a single
 method call.
 It solves the issue of calling `HashMap::get()`, checking if the